 Squeezing out the liquid in the spinach ensures you won't have to add too much flour.
 A flour-heavy dumpling can be chewy, and these dumplings are fluffy.

 Spinach and ricotta is a tried and true great combination.
-Ricotta is a thick and creamy cheese which pairs well with the tangy herb flavor of cooked spinach.
+Ricotta is a thick and creamy cheese that pairs well with the tangy herb flavor of cooked spinach.
 Combining the savory tomato-based pomodoro provides amazing flavor contrast with the creamy gnudi.

-Plus, there's a spicy kick from the red pepper flakes and peperoncino in the pomodoro sauce.
+Plus, there’s a spicy kick from the red pepper flakes and peperoncino in the Pomodoro sauce.
 It adds the final touch of perfection to the flavor profile.

 Ingredients & Substitutions